ramkrishnapatil/read_json_assignment/README.md

 * Implement LRU cache to improve the search performance
 * Provide data print order option to user e.g. Ascending/Descending
 * Provide AND/OR criteria for searching
-* Implement Builder design pattern to include the results from related entity